Joel-Dahne/MethodOfParticularSolutions.jl/README.md

 Laplacian on planar or spherical domains using the method of particular solutions in Julia.

+It's the implementation of the method described in the article [Computation of Tight Enclosures for Laplacian Eigenvalues](https://arxiv.org/abs/2003.08095) and version 0.1.0 were used to produce the results in it.
+The article describes the method and the mathematical background but does not give any code examples.

 ## Installation
 The package is not in the general Julia repositories and does in addition depend on